Are you supporting a young person considering applying to Sidney?

 We guarantee accommodation for all undergraduate students staying with us for a duration of up to four years.
 All undergraduates are expected to live in College accommodation.

-All first year students are randomly assigned a room in Cromwell Court, Garden Court, or Sussex House.
+All first year students are randomly assigned a room by the Tutorial Office once all results are released in late summer.
+These students will be accommodated around other first years.
+Any special accommodation needs will be gathered in advance of the allocation, and the College will do what it can to help with the rooms available.
 Accommodation is allocated directly by the College's Tutorial Office once all offers have been confirmed.
 It is expected that the room which has been assigned will be used for all three terms.

 Second and third year students enter a random (rather than academic) ballot.
 Students can enter this ballot in groups of up to four to ensure they end up living with friends.